 Each morning, Truman went on a brisk walk around Washington — unthinkable today — and played poker with White House reporters.
 He once threatened to punch a Washington Post reporter in the nose for writing a bad review about his daughter's singing.
 He was the last president without a college degree.

-On this day.
-1945: Quite a 61st birthday for President Truman.
+May 8, 1945: Quite a 61st birthday for President Truman.
 In a national radio broadcast, he announced the surrender of Nazi Germany — victory in Europe (V-E) Day.

-On this day.
-1972: President Nixon said the U.S. would mine North Vietnamese ports to stem the flow of weapons to that communist nation.
+May 8, 1972: President Nixon said the U.S. would mine North Vietnamese ports to stem the flow of weapons to that communist nation.

 Quote of the day